 11.4 Black Start Settlements

 Payments for Black Start capability shall consist of any payments under any Black Start Agreement.
-If the Energy price and Start-Up Costs are not specified in the Black Start Agreement, the Black Start Energy will be paid as an Exceptional Dispatch in accordance with Section 11.5.6.1 and the resource will be entitled to Bid Cost Recovery.
+If the Energy price and Start-Up Costs are not specified in the Black Start Agreement, the Black Start Energy will be paid as an Exceptional Dispatch in accordance with Section 11.5.6.1 and the commitment costs for the resource will be eligible for Bid Cost Recovery under Section 11.8.
 Black Start Energy resulting from a performance test shall also be paid as an Exceptional Dispatch in accordance with Section 11.5.6.1.
 RMR Units providing Black Start are compensated in accordance with the RMR Contract rather than this Section 11.4.

 11.4.1 Black Start Energy